-Your RUGER® LC9TM pistol is equipped with a magazine disconnect.
+Your RUGER® LC9® or LC380TM pistols are equipped with a magazine disconnect.
 This device prevents firing if the magazine is removed from the pistol.
-You will not be able to use your LC9TM pistol as a single loader (unless you place one cartridge in the magazine and insert it into the pistol) or to fire the pistol with the magazine out of the pistol.
+You will not be able to use your pistol as a single loader (unless you place one cartridge in the magazine and insert it into the pistol) or to fire the pistol with the magazine out of the pistol.